 Cash Equivalents - Cash equivalents are highly liquid investments with original maturities of three months or less.
 The Federal Credit Union Act (Public Law 73-467, as amended) permits the CDRLF to make investments in United States Treasury securities.
-All investments in 2022 and 2021 are cash equivalents and are stated at cost, which approximates fair value.
+All investments in 2023 and 2022 are cash equivalents and are stated at cost, which approximates fair value.
+All of the NCUA's U.S. Treasury securities held by the Fund are issued by the U.S. government.
+These securities are generally not expected to have an allowance for credit losses as there is a zero-loss expectation because they are explicitly guaranteed by the U.S. Government, are highly rated by major rating agencies, and have a long history of no credit losses.

-Loans Receivable and Allowance for Loan Losses - Since inception, Congress has appropriated a total of \$13.4 million for the CDRLF revolving loan program.
+Loans Receivable and Allowance for Credit Losses - Since inception, Congress has appropriated a total of \$13.4 million for the CDRLF revolving loan program.
 The CDRLF awards loan amounts of up to \$500,000 to participating credit unions based on financial condition.
 These loans have a maximum term of five years and are subject to the interest rate provided by the CDRLF Loan Interest Rate policy, which is reviewed annually.
 Effective March 29, 2019, the CDRLF set the interest rate to 1.50%, an increase from the previous rate of 0.60% set on May 1, 2014.
 Interest is to be paid on a semiannual basis beginning six months after the initial distribution of the loan and every six months thereafter until maturity.
 Principal is to be repaid on the maturity date of the loan.